-Features of the Colorado XTS and Colorado XT
+Features common to both XTS and XT

-Which is best?
-In truth, the two boats are very similar, so you’ll likely see Colorado boat reviews for both boats that are pretty much the same.
-The Colorado XTS is the newer, upgraded version of the XT that’s more streamlined and comes with a few additional features that boost comfort on the water.
+And which is best?
+In truth, the two boats are very similar, so you’re likely to see other Colorado boat reviews for both that say they are pretty much the same.
+The XTS is the newer, upgraded version of the XT that’s more streamlined and comes with a few additional features that boosts comfort on the water.
 However, the XT is a little lighter if that’s an important consideration for you.

-A common complaint from users of the Colorado XT was that the plastic seat couldn’t be used in some conditions that impacted upon both comfort on the water and ease of fishing.
+A common complaint from users of the Colorado XT is that the plastic seat can’t be used in some conditions and that impacts comfort on the water and also ease of fishing.

 Many people don’t realize that Classic Accessories switched up their materials for the Colorado XTS, upgrading from bronze oar locks on the XT to brass oar locks.
 While this doesn’t affect the overall look of the pontoon, it does have a significant impact upon longevity and durability.
 The brass oar locks are non-corroding, which means your pontoon should continue to perform optimally for longer.

-Overall, if you’re looking for a simple, easy-to-operate, and quick to assemble light recreational fishing pontoon, the Colorado pontoon boats range from Classic Accessories are excellent choices.
+Overall, if you’re looking for a simple, easy-to-operate, quick to assemble and light recreational fishing pontoon, the Colorado pontoon boats range from Classic Accessories are excellent choices.
 These boats are perfect for anglers that enjoy hitting the water solo, or for those who find the larger, more complex pontoons too much of a hassle to set up by themselves.